Sulla: Aftermath

-Proconsulship
+Proconsular command and civil war

 First Mithridatic War

-During close of the Social War, in 89 BC, Mithridates VI Eupator of Pontus invaded Roman Asia.
+During the close of the Social War, in 89 BC, Mithridates VI Eupator of Pontus invaded Roman Asia.
 In the summer of 88, he reorganised the administration of the area before unsuccessfully besieging Rhodes.
 News of these conquests reached Rome in the autumn of 89 BC, leading the Senate and people to declare war; actual preparations for war were, however, delayed: after Sulla was given the command, it took him some eighteen months to organise five legions before setting off; Rome was also severely strained financially.
 While Rome was preparing to move against Pontus, Mithridates arranged the massacre of some eighty thousand Roman and Italian expatriates and their families – known today as the Asiatic vespers – and confiscated their properties.

-Mithridates' successes against the Romans incited a revolt by the Athenians against Roman rule.
+Mithridates's successes against the Romans incited a revolt by the Athenians against Roman rule.
 The Athenian politician Aristion had himself elected as strategos epi ton hoplon and established a tyranny over the city.
-Hind 1994 dismisses claims in Plutarch and Vellius Paterclus of Athens being forced to cooperate with Mithridates as "very hollow" and "apologia".
-Rome unsuccessfully defended Delos from an joint invasion by Athens and Pontus.
-They were, however, successful in holding Macedonia, then governed by propraetor Gaius Sentius and his legate Quintus Bruttius Sura.
+Hind 1994 dismisses claims in Plutarch that Vellius Paterclus of Athens was forced to cooperate with Mithridates as "very hollow" and "apologia".
+Rome defended Delos unsuccessfully from a joint invasion by Athens and Pontus.
+They were, however, successful in holding Macedonia, then governed by propraetor Gaius Sentius Saturninus and his legate Quintus Bruttius Sura.

 Sack of Athens

 Early in 87 BC, Sulla transited the Adriatic for Thessaly with his five legions.
-Upon his arrival, Sulla had his quaestor Lucullus order Sura, who had vitally delayed Mithridates' advances into Greece, to retreat back into Macedonia.
+Upon his arrival, Sulla had his quaestor Lucullus order Sura, who had vitally delayed Mithridates's advances into Greece, to retreat back into Macedonia.
 He separately besieged Athens and Piraeus (the Long Walls had since been demolished).
 Threatened by the Pontic navy, Sulla sent his quaestor Lucullus to scrounge about for allied naval forces.
 At the same time, Mithridates attempted to force a land battle in northern Greece, and dispatched a large army across the Hellespont.
 These sieges lasted until spring of 86 BC.

 Discovering a weak point in the walls and popular discontent with the Athenian tyrant Aristion, Sulla stormed and captured Athens (except the Acropolis) on 1 March 86 BC.
 The Acropolis was then besieged.
-Athens itself was spared total destruction "in recognition of [its] glorious past" but the city was sacked.
-In need of resources, Sulla sacked the temples of Epidaurus, Delphi, and Olympia; after a battle with the Pontic general Archelaus outside Piraeus, Sulla's forces forced the Pontic garrison to withdraw by sea.
+Athens itself was spared total destruction due to its cultural importance in the Hellenistic world but the city was sacked regardless.
+In need of money and metal, Sulla also sacked the temples of Epidaurus, Delphi, and Olympia; after a battle with the Pontic general Archelaus outside Piraeus, Sulla's forces forced the Pontic garrison to withdraw by sea.
 Capturing the city, Sulla had it destroyed.